- Vice-Chancellor's Advisory Board

 The Student Misconduct webpage provides information for students and staff on the misconduct process, as well as frequently asked questions.

-As per the conditions under Part F of the Progression and Unsatisfactory Academic Progress Policy, students may appeal to the Academic Senate against exclusion, suspension or being placed on conditional enrolment for unsatisfactory academic performance, on the grounds defined as misadventure and extenuating circumstances under the Special Consideration Policy.
-The Chair or Deputy Chair of Academic Senate and the Pro Vice-Chancellor, Learning Transformations or nominee may determine, on behalf of the Academic Senate, that there are no valid grounds on which to uphold an appeal, and therefore that the appeal will be dismissed.
+As per the conditions under Part F of the Progression Policy, students may Show Cause to the Academic Senate against exclusion or being placed on conditional enrolment for unsatisfactory academic performance, on the grounds defined under the Progression Policy as procedural unfairness, or misadventure and extenuating circumstances under the Disruption to Studies Policy.

-The Secretariat is responsible for assembling the panel (as per the conditions under Clause 50 of the Progression and Unsatisfactory Academic Progress Policy, and preparing the documentation for review.
+The Secretariat is responsible for assembling the panel (as per the conditions under the Progression Policy) and preparing the documentation for review.